huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    :param number palette: new tile's palette number
    :param boolean forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.

-.. js:function:: map.setMetatileTile(metatileId, tileIndex, tileObj, forceRedraw = true)
+.. js:function:: map.setMetatileTile(metatileId, tileIndex, tile, forceRedraw = true)

    Sets the tile at the specified index of the metatile.
 This is an overloaded function that takes a single tile as a JavaScript object instead of each of the tile's properties individually.

    :param number metatileId: id of target metatile
    :param number tileIndex: index of the tile to set
-   :param {tileId,xflip,yflip,palette} tileObj: the new tile
+   :param {tileId,xflip,yflip,palette} tile: the new tile
    :param boolean forceRedraw: Force the map view to refresh.
 Defaults to ``true``.
 Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.

 .. js:function:: map.setMetatileTiles(metatileId, tileId, xflip, yflip, palette, tileStart = 0, tileEnd = -1, forceRedraw = true)